2016 United Kingdom European Union membership referendum: Other states

 In October 2015, Chinese President Xi Jinping declared his support for Britain remaining in the EU, saying "China hopes to see a prosperous Europe and a united EU, and hopes Britain, as an important member of the EU, can play an even more positive and constructive role in promoting the deepening development of China-EU ties".
-Chinese diplomats have stated "off the record" that the People's Republic sees the EU as a counterbalance to American economic power, and that an EU without Britain would mean a stronger United States.
+Reuters reported in June 2016 that the Chinese government was worried about an EU without Britain being weaker, particularly in its role as a counterbalance to the United States.

 In February 2016, the finance ministers from the G20 major economies warned for the UK to leave the EU would lead to "a shock" in the global economy.

-In May 2016, the Australian Prime Minister Malcolm Turnbull said that Australia would prefer the UK to remain in the EU, but that it was a matter for the British people, and "whatever judgment they make, the relations between Britain and Australia will be very, very close".
+In May 2016, the Australian Prime Minister Malcolm Turnbull said that Australia would prefer the UK to remain in the EU, but that it was a matter for the British people, and "whatever judgement they make, the relations between Britain and Australia will be very, very close".

 Indonesian president Joko Widodo stated during a European trip that he was not in favour of Brexit.

 Sri Lankan Prime Minister Ranil Wickremesinghe issued a statement of reasons why he was "very concerned" at the possibility of Brexit.

 Russian President Vladimir Putin said: "I want to say it is none of our business, it is the business of the people of the UK."
 Maria Zakharova, the official Russian foreign ministry spokesperson, said: "Russia has nothing to do with Brexit.
 We are not involved in this process in any way.
 We don't have any interest in it."